2021B0121099/flight_booking-testing-/README.md

 The framework is built around the following key principles from the guideline document:

-Modular and Reusable Code: Implementing the Page Object Model (POM) to keep locators and actions separate from test logic.
+->Modular and Reusable Code: Implementing the Page Object Model (POM) to keep locators and actions separate from test logic.

-Robust Synchronization: Using explicit waits to handle dynamic web elements effectively.
+->Robust Synchronization: Using explicit waits to handle dynamic web elements effectively.

-Comprehensive Reporting: Integrating logging and reporting tools to provide clear and detailed test results with screenshots on failure.
+->Comprehensive Reporting: Integrating logging and reporting tools to provide clear and detailed test results with screenshots on failure.

-Framework Features
+# Framework Features
 BDD with Gherkin: Test scenarios are written in plain language, making them easy to understand.

 Page Object Model (POM): A design pattern that improves code readability and maintainability by centralizing page-specific interactions.